magnetikonline/docker-build-deb/README.md

 # Docker deb package builders
 Collection of [Docker](https://www.docker.com) images to build Debian/Ubuntu deb packages.
-All tested under a Ubuntu 14.04LTS host, but should work for any host that supports Docker.
+All tested under Ubuntu 14.04LTS, but should work for any host that supports Docker.

 - For each package a `Dockerfile` will build the OS image and create the deb package using [`checkinstall`](https://help.ubuntu.com/community/CheckInstall).
 - The `extractdeb.sh` script will then: